xoxzo/blog.xoxzo.com/content/Press Release/jp-local-caller-id-en.md

 This functionality will delight all the call center builders who wants to display Japanese Local phone number as the caller of making calls from any numbers so that
-*Call receivers will better know that who’s calling *Able to set one phone number to receive any call backs from the call receiver
+*Call receivers will better know that who’s calling *Able to set one phone number to receive any call backs from the call receiver.

 To use this function, you will firstly need to subscribe at least one number from our [DIN (Dial In Number) ](https://www.xoxzo.com/en/about/dial-in-api/) then use the special parameter to make calls.